Tibshot/bleetz/README.md

       shell "echo '42'"
     }

-Imagine that you want print 42 in another task, :new_task here, but you want stay DRY:
+Imagine that you want print 42 in another task, :new_task here, but you want to stay DRY:

     task :forty_two {
       shell "echo '42'"